JohannesHeidecke/UPC-MAI-IMAS/Final Delivery/Outline.md

 As proposed in last delivery

-Coalition of collided vehicles, with list of priorities
+Coalition of collided vehicles, with list of vehicle priorities

 ### Idle HarvesterAgents

 ##### Current implementation

-After recycling, idle HarvesterAgents make random steps
+After leaving garbage in a recycling center, HarvesterAgents become idle, without new assignments and only make random steps henceforth

 ##### Problem

-Idle HarvesterAgents tend to accumulate near recycling centers, sometime causing collisions
+Idle HarvesterAgents tend to accumulate near recycling centers, sometime causing collisions with other vehicles

 ##### Solution

 As proposed in last delivery

-Coalitions between HarvesterAgents and ScoutAgents HarvesterAgents follow ScoutAgents
+Coalitions between HarvesterAgents and ScoutAgents Idle HarvesterAgents follow ScoutAgents, in order to be as close as possible to newly detected garbage

-### Garbage
+### Garbage Assignment

-Garbage announcement step
+Garbage announcement step in Contract Net

+##### Current implementation

+New garbage is assigned to HarvesterAgents in the order in which it is discovered

+##### Problem

+Garbage assignment order is random and HarvesterAgents may be busy collecting garbage that earns few benefits, while valuable garbage is left to wait.

+##### Solution

+As proposed in last delivery

+Voting protocol to order pending garbage according to a rank which is calculated using the performance measure